 This is also a great way to help YOU disengage from counting bites or being super invested in what they do and don’t eat—which can make a meal so much happier for everyone!

-Picky Eaters Tip #13: Serve a Variety of Food—No Matter What
+Picky Eating Tip #13: Serve a Variety of Food—No Matter What

 One of the best ways to ensure that your toddler doesn’t wind up only eating three foods is to serve them more than just those three foods.
 This can seem difficult if you currently have a child who refuses everything but their favorites, but here are a few tips for how to do this: